mklabs/greenskin/readme.md

 - [Node label parameter](https://wiki.jenkins-ci.org/display/JENKINS/NodeLabel+Parameter+Plugin) (required for the mailer jobs to use the correct slave when several slaves are used)

+If you're using Vagrant, the playbooks should have installed them for you.

 ### Jenkins Slaves

 Though you can run Jobs on master, it is highly recommended to use a